 Besides that, it builds upon its foundations of the first game and creates a world that does the feel of a "world moving forward" well with its callbacks to old locations and characters, but does it in a way that does not distract the player from the main narrative.
 It ties these elements in a way that makes it feel like a natural progression from where the first game left off, but turns the dial up on what it was before which does help one be not as critical to the discrenpencies one finds as it has a way of drawing one into its world and leaving one wanting more.

-Again it is not a perfect game, but is put together with the sum of its parts on the back of the writing helping it form into great game that is just more of everything that is Fallout.
+Again it is not a perfect game, but is put together with the sum of its parts

-If one wants to have a better Fallout 2 experience one can look at at the Fallout 2 Restoration Project, here
+If one wants to have a better Fallout 2 experience one can look at at the Fallout 2 Restoration Project, here.

 The Restoration Project includes a number of quality of life features and fixes to the game to bring it more in line with modern options.
 One can choose to either keep it as vanilla as possible with these fixes and improvements or choose to also install the reimplemented cut content that was worked on and introduced back into the game.